 During this programme, students are required to complete an internship lasting six to nine months, which usually starts in November and ends in July of the following year.

 One student who greatly benefited from this programme is the CEO of Latin America for Etix Everywhere, Gonzalo de la Cuadra.

-Cuadra carried out his internship in ArcelorMittal, the largest steel company in the world.
+Cuadra carried out his internship at ArcelorMittal, the largest steel company in the world.

 Though overwhelmed by the company’s size, he sought opportunity in exploring and understanding the substantial challenges he faced.

 “The right word to sum up my MBA experience was ‘guidance’.
 I found it in the internship and in the company itself.
-I felt free to ask any questions and made the most of working together with a large company with large challenges, and with the university.”
+I felt free to ask any questions and made the most of working together with a large company with large challenges, and with the university,” Gonzalo said.

-“… thanks to this MBA, I have a network across the world,” Cuadra adds.
+“… thanks to this MBA, I have a network across the world.”

-Through MBA programmes as such, students can connect to impactful industry opportunities that provides them lifelong management and leadership guidance.
+Through such MBA programmes, students can connect to impactful industry opportunities that provide them lifelong management and leadership guidance.